Fotoeins Fotografie

 ( Click here for more )

-My Prague: autumn colours by morning light
+My Prague: autumn colours in the Czech capital

 I’m happy to be inside the Czech capital of Prague whenever the opportunity arises.
 With great timing of an early-October visit and a very positive weather forecast, I’m awake well before scheduled sunrise, and I stumble out to Karlův most (Charles Bridge) to catch the light of sunrise on the city.
 Seeing and photographing the warm sunrise glow on the old parts of the city makes the early wakeup call worthwhile.
 Prague is effectively an “open-air museum”; the warm colours at sunrise combined with the changing colours of the surrounding deciduous canopy magnify the visual intensity.